Hamas hands over to Red Cross 4 dead hostages from Gaza, as Palestinians leave Israeli prison

 KHAN YOUNIS, Gaza Strip — (AP) — Hamas handed over four dead hostages to the Red Cross early Thursday in exchange for Israel's release of hundreds of Palestinian prisoners, days before the first phase of the ceasefire in the Gaza Strip will end.

 An Israeli security official confirmed that Hamas handed the bodies to the Red Cross.
-The official spoke on condition of anonymity pending a formal announcement.
+Israel said the caskets were delivered with the help of Egyptian mediators through an Israeli crossing and an identification process has begun.

 At around the same time, a Red Cross convoy carrying dozens of released Palestinian prisoners left Israel’s Ofer prison.
 Crowds of cheering families, friends and supporters of Palestinian prisoners were gathered in Beitunia jostling for a glimpse of the bus that was on its way.